-The DFL-200 also includes a DHCP Relayer.
-A DHCP relayer is a form of gateway between a DHCP Server and its users.
+The DFL-700 also includes a DHCP Relayer.
+A DHCP Relayer is a form of gateway between a DHCP Server and its users.
 The relayer intercepts DHCP queries from the users and forwards them to a DHCP server while setting up dynamic routes based on leases.
-This enables the firewall to keep an accurate routing table based on active users and protects the DHCP server to some degree among other things.
+This enables the firewall to keep an accurate routing table based on active users and protects the DHCP server to some degree.